mreitz94/contacts_api/README.md

   database: contacts_api_test
 ```

-There are two ways to install the project and build the database:
+There are two ways to install the project and build the MySQL database schema:

 1. To initialize the project run the startup script: